docinfosci/canvasxpress-python/README.md

 #### Immediate Focus

-- Detailed documentation and working examples of all Python functionality
+* Detailed documentation and working examples of all Python functionality
+* Support for DOE dashboards
-- Pop-up HTML renderer for viewing charts in traditional Python sessions
+* Pop-up HTML renderer for viewing charts in traditional Python sessions

 #### General Focus

-- Integraton with dashboard frameworks for easier applet creation
+* Integraton with dashboard frameworks for easier applet creation
-- Continued alignment with the CanvasXpress Javascript library
+* Continued alignment with the CanvasXpress Javascript library
-- Continued stability and security, if/as needed
+* Continued stability and security, if/as needed

 ## Getting Started